amazon-connect/amazon-connect-snippets/python/remote-control-center/README.md

    1. ConfigTable - The Amazon DynamoDB table used to store configurations
    2. HydrateConfigTableLambda - An AWS Lambda function used to populate values into the config table
    3. RetrieveConfigLambda - An AWS Lambda function to be invoked from within a contact flow
-   4. HydrateConfigTableLambdaRole - An AWS IAM Role for HydrateConfigTableLambda
+   4. HydrateConfigTableLambdaRole - An AWS IAM Role for HydrateConfigTableLambda that allows the function to read and write to the the ConfigTable as well as translate text through Amazon Translate
-   5. RetrieveConfigLambdaRole - An AWS IAM Role for RetrieveConfigLambda
+   5. RetrieveConfigLambdaRole - An AWS IAM Role for RetrieveConfigLambda that allows the function to read and write to the the ConfigTable as well as translate text through Amazon Translate

 ### Configure example configurations
 1. Navigate to the HydrateConfigTableLambda function